-- o Survey results demonstrated a desire for improved customer service, better value, and more speciality restaurants with global cuisine. - o Almost 50% of respondents stated they visit hospitality businesses every week.
+- o Survey results demonstrated a desire for improved customer service, better value and more speciality restaurants with global cuisine. - o Almost 50% of respondents stated they visit hospitality businesses on a weekly basis.

 Quotes from Island residents provided in survey responses: